laestrada/laestrada.github.io/_recipes/oatmeal-raisin-scones.md

 ## Preparation
 1. Preheat oven to 400 degrees.
 Line a baking sheet with parchment.

-1. Sift together flours, baking powder, baking soda, sugar and salt.
-Stir in oatmeal.
-Rub in butter, or place in a stand mixer fitted with the paddle and beat at low speed, or pulse in a food processor, until incorporated.
-1. Add buttermilk and raisins and mix just until dough comes together.
+1. Sift together the flours, baking powder, baking soda, sugar, and salt.
+Stir in the oatmeal.
+Rub in the butter, beat it in with a stand mixer's paddle attachment on low speed, or pulse it in a food processor until incorporated.

+1. Add the buttermilk and raisins and mix just until the dough comes together.

 1. Transfer to a lightly floured work surface and gently shape into a 1/2-inch thick rectangle.
 Cut either into 2-inch circles with a biscuit cutter or into 6 squares, then cut each square in half on the diagonal.
 Transfer to baking sheet.
 Bake 15 minutes, until browned on the bottom.
 Flip over, bake 2 more minutes, and remove from the heat.
 Serve warm or allow to cool.